Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Which AWS service allows companies to connect an Amazon VPC to an on-premises data center?
-(Select Two)

 - [x] AWS VPN.
 - [ ] Amazon Redshift.
 - [ ] API Gateway.
-- [x] Amazon Direct Connect.
+- [ ] Amazon Direct Connect.

 **[⬆ Back to Top](#table-of-contents)**